Judge says civil trial over Trump’s real estate boasts could last three months

-NEW YORK (AP) — An upcoming civil trial over allegations that former president Donald Trump lied about his wealth could last as long as three months, according to a schedule laid out Friday by the judge hearing the case.
+NEW YORK (AP) — An upcoming civil trial over allegations that former President Donald Trump lied about his wealth could last as long as three months, according to a schedule laid out Friday by the judge hearing the case.

 Opening arguments are expected Oct.
 2 in the trial over a lawsuit filed against Trump and his family business by New York Attorney General Letitia James.
 In the suit, James has said Trump deceived lenders, potential business associates and others by chronically exaggerating the value of his real estate holdings.